calliope-project/calliope/doc/user/advanced_features.rst

     By running :python:`model.backend.get_input_params()` a user get an xarray Dataset which will look very similar to :python:`model.inputs`, except that assumed default values will be included.
 You may also spot a bug, where a value in :python:`model.inputs` is different to the value returned by this function.

 2. Update a parameter value.
     If you are interested in updating a few values in the model, you can run :python:`model.backend.update_param()`.
-For example, to update the energy efficiency of your `ccgt` technology in location `region1` from 0.5 to 0.1, you can run :python:`model.backend.update_param('energy_eff', {'region1::ccgt`: 0.1})`.
+For example, to update the energy efficiency of your `ccgt` technology in location `region1` from 0.5 to 0.1, you can run :python:`model.backend.update_param('flow_eff', {'region1::ccgt`: 0.1})`.
 This will not affect results at this stage, you'll need to rerun the backend (point 4) to optimise with these new values.

 .. note:: If you are interested in updating the objective function cost class weights, you will need to set 'objective_cost_class' as the parameter, e.g. :python:`model.backend.update_param('objective_cost_class', {'monetary': 0.5})`.